 We blend three carefully-selected, variously-aged rums from around the world, meticulously considering how each contributes to the foundation, body and accents, until the blend is unmistakably nanea (fascinating).
 This should be enjoyed naked or in a classic cocktail.

 Nanea is a word that sums up the Hawaii-effect.
 It means: “of absorbing interest; fascinating, enjoyable; relaxed, at ease, tranquility, amused.”
-It especially means “to have a good time.”fact sheet
+It especially means “to have a good time.”BUY NOW

 A blend of unaged agricole and traditional rum that offers the exotic with the familiar.

 Huihui blends a delicious, light, molasses-based Papua New Guinea rum with Kuleana Hawaiian Rum Agricole as well as an exceptional agricole from Martinique to create a super drinkable rum that has more than a hint of exotic.
 Huihui is something that is “mixed, mingled, united; or pooled together.”

 Huihui can be a group of people, a constellation of stars, or a great Mai-Tai.BUY NOW